SimenB/stylint/patch-notes.md

+##### 0.8.5
+merge in PR #31 (BEM Naming-Convention Option and expand list of valid css properties) stylint -v should return correct version now universal check rewrite - earlier version was throwing false positives when used for multiplication (in some cases)

+##### 0.8.4
+readme update

 ##### 0.8.3
 fixes to duplicates and alphabetical sort, made more specific basically both were a little too general, will probably need more testing